stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   A quart bottle of whiskey was easily, though not cheaply, obtained in the rear of a dingy variety-store just off the Square in Eliot Street.
-The dirty-looking fellow who waited on me had a touch of the staring  "Innsmouth look ", but was quite civil in his way;
+The dirty-looking fellow who waited on me had a touch of the staring  "Innsmouth look", but was quite civil in his way;
 being perhaps used to the custom of such convivial strangers--truckmen, gold-buyers, and the like--as were occasionally in town.